Nowhitestar/ZK-SBT-subproject/README.md

 - When issued, the issuer signs the claim and passes the signature to the receiver of the claim
 - Claims and claims' signatures live off-chain

-This example considers an elementary claims that attests someone's age: `ageClaim`
+This example considers an elementary claims that attests someone's age: `issuerCoreClaim`

 ```
 Index: